Exp-Force: Experience-Conditioned Pre-Grasp

 |

 Accurate pre-contact grasp force selection is critical for safe and reliable robotic manipulation.
 Adaptive controllers regulate force after contact but still require a reasonable initial estimate.
-Starting a grasp with too little force requires reactive adjustment, while starting with too high a force risks damaging fragile objects.
+Starting a grasp with too little force requires reactive adjustment, while starting a grasp with too high a force risks damaging fragile objects.
 This trade-off is particularly challenging for compliant grippers, whose contact mechanics are difficult to model analytically.
 We propose Exp-Force, an experience-conditioned framework that predicts the minimum feasible grasping force from a single RGB image.
 The method retrieves a small set of relevant prior grasping experiences and conditions a vision–language model on these examples for in-context inference, without analytic contact models or manually designed heuristics.
-On 129 object instances, Exp-Force achieves a best-case MAE of 0.426 N, reducing error by 72% over zero-shot inference.
-In real-world tests on 30 unseen objects, it improves appropriate force selection from 67% to 91%. |
+On 129 object instances, Exp-Force achieves a best-case MAE of 0.43 N, reducing error by 72% over zero-shot inference.
+In real-world tests on 30 unseen objects, it improves appropriate force selection rate from 63% to 87%.
+These results demonstrate that Exp-Force enables reliable and generalizable pre-grasp force selection by leveraging prior interaction experiences. |

 Zero-shot vs Exp-Force